Mindtoeye/Hoop/README.txt

 Notice!

-Currently the toolkit is being migrated to the Eclipse Workbench and although all the core module code will stay the same and will migrate, the integrated environment support will most likely drastically change.
+At some point the IDE might be migrated to the Eclipse workbench, although it looks like we don't need to go that elaborate and the current system is almost done anyway.

 History

-Initially written as a set of support code for graduate classes and smaller narrative projects, the code is slowly growing to encompass a larger text-based data mining framework.
+Initially written as a set of support code for graduate classes in Language Technologies and smaller narrative projects, the code is slowly growing to encompass a larger text-based data mining framework.

 This source set includes code written for other various graduate courses and is part of a larger research effort in the field of